 These cutlets are just like other cutlets, having broken idli as one of the ingredients to make the dough.
-No doubt, it is a healthy snack, as it has vegetables, idlis, and spices in the making.
+There is no doubt it is a healthy snack as it has vegetables, idlis, and spices in it.

-I served these hot idli cutlets to my son during evening time, with tomato ketchup on the side.
+I served these hot idli cutlets to my son during the evening, with tomato ketchup on the side.
 He enjoyed eating them.
 It is one of the most exciting ways to use your leftover idlis.

 Now, let's have a look in detail how to make this yummy snack.

 Serves two people

 - 2 tsp green peas, fresh or frozen

 - 1/4 tsp garam masala powder, available in Indian stores

 - 2 pinches chat masala powder, available in Indian stores

 - 2 pinches sugar, to balance the taste